MakenzieRoberts/Semester-2_Final-Sprint/README.md

 This is our group project for the Final Sprint (2nd Semester) at Keyin College's Software Development Program.

 This project was bootstrapped with create-react-app.
-This repository holds the contents of it's 'src' folder.
+This repository holds the contents of our 'src' folder.

 Here's a [Live Demo](https://0lwyob.csb.app/).